balisujohn/tortoise.cpp/README.md

 ````
 ./bin/tortoise
 ````

+Note that the pre loaded ggml-model.bin saved in this repository does not have all the tensors currently loaded by the program, since the version with a lot of tensors is too big to put in version control.
+Feel free to make an issue asking for the conversion script if you want me to hurry up in posting it.

 # Contributing
 If you want to contribute, please make an issue stating what you want to work on.
 I'll make a discord to manage contributors if there is a lot of interest.
 You can email me questions at \<mylastname\>u\<myfirstname\>@gmail.com.
 I am happy to help get people get started with contributing!